Noise Explorer

-magicall.online →Every tool we build started as something we needed for our own audit work — formal verification, post-quantum conformance testing, hybrid KEM implementations, encrypted video calling.
-All open source, most cited in the literature, all production-deployed somewhere we can name and somewhere we can't.
+noiseexplorer.com →Every tool we build started as something we needed for our own audit work: formal verification, post-quantum conformance testing, hybrid KEM implementations.
+All of them are open source and deployed in production, and most are cited in the literature.

 Verifpal brings symbolic protocol verification to practitioners.
-Model Diffie–Hellman, signatures, AEAD, post-quantum primitives, and more — under an active attacker, with unbounded sessions and fresh values.
-Used in production audits and taught in cryptography courses worldwide.
+Model Diffie–Hellman, signatures, AEAD, and post-quantum primitives under an active attacker, with unbounded sessions and fresh values.
+We use it in our own audits, and it is taught in university cryptography courses.

 Crucible exercises post-quantum implementations against the bug classes we keep finding in production audits.
 Each test is tagged with the bug class, the FIPS spec section, and the originating audit finding.
 Wire any ML-KEM or ML-DSA implementation up over stdin/stdout.